-The Branch reviews the organization's previous fiscal year revenue and expense statement, balance sheet, and accompanying notes to assess organization financial eligibility.
+The branch reviews the organization's previous fiscal year revenue and expense statement, balance sheet, and accompanying notes to assess organization financial eligibility.

-An organization is temporarily ineligible to receive a Community Gaming Grant if it:
+An organization is temporarily ineligible to receive a grant if it:

-• Exhibits conditions that cast significant doubt on the organization's financial stability and is deemed to be an ongoing concern or risk; and/or

-Has more than 50 per cent of its previous fiscal year's operating expenses on hand in the form of current cash assets and investments.11
+- Exhibits conditions that cast significant doubt on the organization's financial stability and is deemed to be an ongoing concern or risk; and/or - Has more than 50 per cent of its previous fiscal year's operating expenses on hand in the form of current cash assets and investments.